 The goods should be carried in their original manufacturer's packaging, or, if it is intended for the goods to be dropped from the aircraft, be packed safely for the duration of any transit flights.
-They must be stowed and secured to prevent movement occurring during normal flight manoeuvres, during emergency manoeuvres, and turbulence.
+They must be stowed and secured to prevent any movement.